Find a Cheaper Electricity Provider and Save Money in 2025!

 Working From Home

-Given Ireland’s sparsely populated rural areas, it can be the case that people living in these areas will consume more electricity per year than those living in urban areas for reasons such as:
+Given Ireland’s sparsely populated rural areas, it can be the case that people living in these areas will consume more energy per year than those living in urban areas for reasons such as:

 The need for outdoor security lighting due to the lack of street lighting.